top of page

 Periodontal Disease

-Pet food companies claim that the abrasive surface of kibble helps with dental hygiene, but since when have crunchy, crumbly biscuits been good for anyone's teeth?
+Pet food companies claim that the abrasive surface of kibble helps with dental hygiene, but since when have crumbly biscuits been good for anyone's teeth?
 They're more likely to get stuck around the gums and cause a build-up of plaque and tartar.
 Compare this to chewing on flesh and bone, it's not hard to see which is the better toothbrush.

 Irritable Bowel Syndrome

-There are other, more serious causes of gut problems; it's important to keep a record of symptoms so your vet can perform the necessary tests to make an accurate diagnosis.
+There are other, more serious causes of gut problems - it's important to keep a record of symptoms so your vet can perform the necessary tests to make an accurate diagnosis.
 Sometimes the cause is unknown, so changing a cat's diet (under the guidance of a vet or veterinary nutritionist) may be a good option.

 Wild Freedom Freeze-Dried cat snacks.